frudakisk/MobIntel-Pedestrian-Mobility/README.md

 * determineMacHashDuration(filename)
 * getSubsetByRefSensorAndX(blockDataFile, refSensor, x)
 * convertFanchen(fanchenFileName)
+* dataInitialization() # Don't use for Fanchen's data

 #### ExploritoryAnalysisLib
 This library was of separate use during the project.
 When we were exploring forecasting methods, we would use some of the functions here to determine if our data was primed for such methods.
-In this library you will find functions that plot data from the MobIntel sensors as well as separates the data into seprate categorize.
+In this library, you will find functions that plot data from the MobIntel sensors as well as separates the data into separate categories.

 * createLineGraph(df, date, dayByDay=False)
 * distanceCounter(dataframe)